minhazq/amazon-frontend/README.md

   ** IF you do not sent any argument then default browser will be firefox and default environment will be qa01

-2) You must have to able to connect to my personal database.
-Frameowrk conist of user name and password hard coded.
+2) You must have to be able to connect to my personal database.
+Frameowrk consist of user name and password hard coded.
 You might see firewall issue or connectivity issue.
 If you see this please create a simple MySql database and table as follows:
 1) Create amazon_userprofile_db database
 2) create table accountprofile using the following entry: